 Simek is no stranger to incorporating the philosophy of yoga into his songs.
 He did so more casually in the early Destroy It Up EPs, and then more formally in the band’s last release, Sutra, which was an entire album inspired by Patanjali’s Yoga Sutra, an ancient yogic text.

 While the lyrical concepts come from the yogic and buddhist lineage that Simek teaches and practices, the music and melodies of Destroy It Up follow a different lineage: that of Bob Dylan, Jeff Tweedy, Conor Oberst and the like.

-To help explain the yoga teachings that inspired the songs, Simek has started a companion podcast to the album called Rock ’N’ Roll Sutra.
-For each episode, he will explain the teachings of each sutra, play early demos of the songs, and deconstruct his lyrics.
-It will be resource for those who want to dive deeper into the ideas behind the album.
+To help explain the yoga teachings that inspired his songs, Simek also hosts a podcast called Rock ’N’ Roll Sutra.
+For each episode, he explains the yogic concepts that inspired him, plays early demos of his songs, and deconstructs his lyrics.
+It’s a resource for those who want to dive deeper into the ideas behind the music.

 Destroy It Up has featured a number of musicians over the years, both in the studio and in live settings, including John O’Reilly Jr (El VY, Jim Adkins), Kurt Johnson, (The Dying Time), Joe Montone (Heat Thunder) and Brad Baker, (The Administration/The Borough).